aroz-online/FFmpeg-Factory/README.md

 # FFmpeg-Factory
 The FFmpeg GUI for the ArOZ Online System

+## DEPRECATED
+This module is no longer usable in the latest [ArozOS 1.0](https://github.com/tobychui/arozos) Builds.
+The FFmpeg Factory has been included in the offical build of ArozOS 1.0.
+Hence, this repo is archived and no further development will be done to this version of FFMpeg Factory.

 ## Installation
 The installation instruction below assume you have already got [ArOZ Online System](https://github.com/tobychui/ArOZ-Online-System) installed.